 In each profile and version, several features are specified.
-Each feature has a name in the form FEAT\xxx.
+Each feature has a name in the form FEAT_xxx.

-Features are specified as mandatory starting at some version and possibly mandatory starting at some other higher version.
+Features are specified as optional starting at some version and possibly mandatory starting at some other higher version.

 As of Armv9.2-A, the architecture defines 244 features [21].